VBAndCs/sVB-Small-Visual-Basic/Readme.md

 spaces between tokens.

 20. The code editor now highlights any matching pairs such as `()`, `[]` and `{}`.
 It also
-highlights the keywords of the Sub, Function, If, For, and While bolcks whenever you insert
+highlights the keywords of the Sub, Function, If, For, and While blocks whenever you insert
 the caret on on of them.
 You can move to the next highlighted token by pressing `F4` or
 `Ctrl+Shift+Down`, and you can move to the previous highlighted token by pressing `Shift +F4` or `Ctrl+Shift+Up`.
 You can also press such shortcuts keys on any line even there is no highlighted keywords.
-This will highlight the nearest block that contains the statement, and move to the neareest
+This will highlight the nearest block that contains the statement, and move to the nearest
-keyword up or down according to the shourtcut keys you are using.
+keyword up or down according to the shortcut keys you are using.

 21. Make it easy to crate a new form and show it from code:
 ```vb